h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/interaction_pairs.rst

 ``interaction_pairs``
 ---------------------

-- Available in: GLM, CoxPH
+- Available in: GLM, GAM, CoxPH
 - Hyperparameter: no

 Description